andrew-aladev/ocg/README.md

 }
 ```

-Options hash should not be empty.
+Options hash may be empty.
 `option_name` can be any valid hash key.
 `option_values` should be convertable to array using `to_a`.
 `option_values` should not be empty.